Reserves Information for Faculty

 Circulation/Reserves Desk, LeFrak Center, Barnard Hall

-General guidelines for submitting a course reserve list
+General guidelines for submitting a course reserves list

-- Reserve materials for all Barnard courses are processed at the Barnard Library.
+- Reserves materials for all Barnard courses are processed at the Barnard Library.

-- Course reserve lists may not be duplicated at multiple libraries.
+- Course reserves lists may not be duplicated at multiple libraries.

 - Only one copy of a literary work (a novel, short story collection, play, or poetry) is placed on reserve; second or multiple copies remain in the stacks and circulate for the semester.

-- Submitting a reserve list for an upcoming semester before the end of the current semester is recommended.
+- Submitting a reserves list for an upcoming semester before the end of the current semester is recommended.

-- Reserve lists are processed in the order that they are received.
+- Reserves lists are processed in the order that they are received.

-How to submit a reserve list (choose any of these options)
+How to submit a reserves list (choose any of these options)

 - By email at firstname.lastname@example.org.